Kùzu 0.5.0 Release

 CREATE (:Person {id: $id, name: $name, age: $age, net_worth: $net_worth})

-The timing numbers for the experiment below are from a Macbook Mini Desktop with an Apple M2 Pro CPU and 32GB DRAM.
+The timing numbers for the experiment below are from a Mac Mini Desktop with an Apple M2 Pro CPU and 32GB DRAM.
 We observed a 15x speedup in version 0.5.0 in comparison to the previous version.

 Kùzu VersionTime (s)Speedup factor